FAQ

 -

 No. We do not require any academic degrees whatsoever to participate in the program.
 Stanford professors teach the program, and there will be assignments.
-However, you will be asked you to apply the learnings to your business, and you are the best expert on your business.
+However, you will be asked to apply the learnings to your business, and you are the best expert on your business.
 Some participants have not received a high school diploma, and others have advanced graduate degrees from prestigious universities.
-The program is demanding but we are proud that 95%+ of the participants successfully complete it.
+The program is demanding, but we are proud that 95%+ of the participants successfully complete it.

 What language is used in the program?